It’s Official: Longboat Key Hands the Keys to a Decorated Soldier as Tipton Prepares His Exit

 Landry’s obligations in St. Lucie County mean he can’t start until September 14 — which is, not coincidentally, Tipton’s last day.
 Tipton timed his exit to make sure the commission’s first meeting after summer recess is covered, handing off the gavel and the keys in a single motion.

-The town attorney’s memo is careful to underline a point that the streamlined process might otherwise obscure: the choice is the commission’s alone, to be made in the open.
-“The selection of the Town Manager and the approval of an Employment Agreement remain entirely a Town Commission board decision,” Maggie Mooney wrote, “at a noticed public meeting where the Town Commission can discuss, consider, and vote on these items as a collegial body.”
+The town attorney’s memo had been careful to underline a point the streamlined process might otherwise obscure: the choice was the commission’s alone, to be made in the open.
+“The selection of the Town Manager and the approval of an Employment Agreement remain entirely a Town Commission board decision,” Mooney wrote, “at a noticed public meeting where the Town Commission can discuss, consider, and vote on these items as a collegial body.”

-So the decision Monday is narrower than “Is George Landry the right manager for Longboat Key?”
-It is closer to “Do we trust the judgment of the man who picked him?”
+So the decision Monday was narrower than “Is George Landry the right manager for Longboat Key?”
+It was closer to “Do we trust the judgment of the man who picked him?”

 For 45 years, betting on Howard Tipton’s judgment has paid off.
-On Monday, the town places that bet one last time — on his successor.
+On Monday, the town placed that bet one last time — on his successor — and did it without a single voice against.
+There will be time, the commissioners promised, to say more about Tipton before he goes.

 LEAVE A REPLY